Dish to test automated TV ad sales

-NEW YORK (Reuters) - Dish Network Corp (DISH.O) will begin experimenting with automated ad sales, moving away from the pay-TV industry’s years-old way of selling ads through phone calls, paperwork and in-person deal-making.
+NEW YORK, Oct 26 (Reuters) - Dish Network Corp will begin experimenting with automated ad sales, moving away from the pay-TV industry’s years-old way of selling ads through phone calls, paperwork and in-person deal-making.

 Dish will open up a digital ad market to let advertisers buy linear television ads as a beta test before officially launching at a later date, the company said in a statement on Monday.